fabienconus/zerouser/zerotouch_zerouser_deployment.md

 ### Running a graphical user interface on the login window

-As I worked on this I realised I had a misconception about LaunchAgents and LaunchDaemons.
-There a lot of resources on the internet about these and most of the time, you will find that the bottom line is that LaunchDaemons are processes run as root (i.e. with administrator privileges) typically at startup, while LaunchAgents are run in the user-space, as the user, and typically when the user logs in.
+As I worked on this I realized I had a misconception about LaunchAgents and LaunchDaemons.
+There are a lot of resources on the internet about these and most of the time, you will read that the bottom line is that LaunchDaemons are processes run as root (i.e. with administrator privileges) typically at startup, while LaunchAgents are run in the user-space, as the user, and typically when the user logs in.

 The other difference is that processes executed by LaunchDaemons cannot display a graphical user interface, while LaunchAgents can.

-And now we run into why what I wanted to achieve seemed difficult : the DEPNotify-starter script is responsible for launching the DEPNotify application (which has a graphical user interface), while also making calls to the jamf binary to execute policies, and that requires administrative privileges (i.e. it requires to be run as root).
+Now we run into why what I wanted to achieve seemed difficult : the DEPNotify-starter script is responsible for launching the DEPNotify application (which has a graphical user interface), while also making calls to the jamf binary to execute policies, and that requires administrative privileges (i.e. it requires to be run as root).

 Do I use a LaunchDaemon in order to have administrative privileges ?
 Or do I use a LaunchAgent in order to be able to display a graphical user interface.